Plankiton/T-Rex/docs/readme.md

-# TextAnalizer
+# TextAnalyzer

-The TextAnalizer is a simple ultility for text analitics, your especiality is translate some text to other text.
+The TextAnalyzer is a simple ultility for text analitics, your especiality is translate some text to other text.

 ## Install